CDPHE/WasteWaterVariantCalling/README.md

 1. performs variant calling and variant filtration using bcftools
 2. merges variant calls into a single multi-sample vcf using bcftools
 3. uses bcftools view to pull out VOC/VUI-associated spike mutations
-4. generates a summary tsv of spike mutations for all samples
+4. generates a summary tsv of spike mutations for all samples in both wide and long formats
 5. transfers outputs to the user's chosen google bucket location

 citation for bcftools: